Food allergy: Genetically modified food

-Although there is a scientific consensus that available food derived from genetically modified crops poses no greater risk to human health than conventional food, and a 2016 U.S. National Academy of Sciences report concluded that there is no relationship between consumption of genetically modified foods and the increase in prevalence of food allergies, there are concerns that genetically modified foods, also described as foods sourced from genetically modified organisms, could be responsible for allergic reactions, and that the widespread acceptance of these types of foods may be responsible for what is a real or perceived increase in the percentage of people with allergies.
+There is a scientific consensus that available food derived from genetically modified crops poses no greater risk to human health than conventional food, and a 2016 U.S. National Academy of Sciences report concluded that there is no relationship between consumption of genetically modified foods and the increase in prevalence of food allergies.
+However, there are concerns that genetically modified foods, also described as foods sourced from genetically modified organisms, could be responsible for allergic reactions, and that the widespread acceptance of these types of foods may be responsible for what is a real or perceived increase in the percentage of people with allergies.

 One concern is that genetic engineering could make an allergy-provoking food more allergic, meaning that smaller portions would suffice to set off a reaction.
 Of the food currently in widespread use of genetically modified organisms, only soybeans are identified as a common allergen.
 However, for the soybean proteins known to trigger allergic reactions, there is more variation from strain to strain than between those and the genetically modified varieties.
 Another concern is that genes transferred from one species to another could introduce an allergen in a food not thought of as particularly allergenic.
 Research on an attempt to enhance the quality of soybean protein by adding genes from Brazil nuts was terminated when human volunteers known to have tree nut allergy reacted to the modified soybeans.

 Prior to a new genetically modified food receiving government approval, certain criteria need to be met.
 These include: Is the donor species known to be allergenic?
 Does the amino acid sequence of the transferred proteins resemble the sequence of known allergenic proteins?
-Are the transferred proteins resistant to digestion - a trait shared by many allergenic proteins?
+Are the transferred proteins resistant to digestion – a trait shared by many allergenic proteins?
 Genes approved for animal use can be restricted from human consumption due to potential for allergic reactions.
-In 1998 Starlink brand corn restricted to animals was detected in the human food supply, leading to first a voluntary and then a FDA mandated recall.
+In 1998 StarLink brand corn restricted to animals was detected in the human food supply, leading to first a voluntary and then an FDA-mandated recall.
 There are requirements in some countries and recommendations in others that all foods containing genetically modified ingredients be so labeled, and that there be a post-launch monitoring system to report adverse effects (similar to the requirements in some countries for drug and dietary supplement reporting).